zsonline/zsonline/README.md

 Next, install any new PHP dependencies.

 ```
-ddev composer install
+composer install
 ```

-Apply any new database migrations and the project config changes.
+Further, apply any new database migrations and project config changes.

 ```
 php craft migrate/all